 - Using a food processor, combine the grated beetroot, eggs, vanilla, rice bran oil and rice malt syrup until smooth.

-- In a separate bowl, combine the flour, salt, baking powder, carob and cinnamon, sift and mix until well combined.
+- In a separate bowl, combine the flour, salt, baking powder, Skin Friend PM (if using), and carob powder, sift and mix until well combined.
 Then pour in the wet mixture and stir with a spoon until combined.